AbdEl-Rahman-Fawzy/Ordering_and_Notify/README.md

 ## How to use Orders and Notifications API
 The following Software Requirements Specification includes:
-1. Exact mapping between every single requirement and its corresponding web service API operation 2- Design Patterns used and corresponding classes.
+1. Exact mapping between every single requirement and its corresponding web service API operation.
+2- Design Patterns used and corresponding classes.

 [API Mapping](https://github.com/AbdEl-Rahman-Fawzy/Ordering_and_Notify/blob/master/SDS.pdf)